Yes, you’ll need some money if you want to travel but luckily I can give you some great tips on how to save money when travelling.

 4. Travel with just a carry-on (preferably a backpack) to save money while travelling

 Low-cost airlines have extra costs for checked baggage.
 Also, pay attention to the carry-on allowed dimensions.
 If your carry-on doesn’t fit, you will have to check-in your luggage, and doing that at the airport is more expensive than if you would just buy the checked luggage online.

 If you’re a budget traveller, it makes more sense to have less stuff and it also helps you be more flexible about your travel plans.

 Let’s say you are visiting a city just for one day and have no accommodation there and everything you have, you must carry it with you.
 Not funny when travelling with a huge travel case.

-Let’s say you decide to put your luggage in a locker in the trains station.
+Let’s say you have a few extra hours to spend in a city and want to explore without carrying your stuff around.
+And you decide to put your luggage in a locker in the train station.
 Totally doable.
-The problem is the bigger the luggage, the bigger the locker you need and the higher the price.
+The problem is that the bigger the luggage, the bigger the locker you need and the higher the price for the locker.

-And it’s so uncomfortable.
+And even if money isn’t that much of a problem, carrying a huge suitcase when travelling is so uncomfortable.
 I have this personal rule to never travel with more luggage than I can handle myself, without help.

 Travel is about getting out of your comfort zone.